Elementary school (grades K-5) · Miami, FL

 What is the racial and ethnic makeup of Mater Academy East Charter School?

-The largest demographic group at Mater Academy East Charter School is Hispanic or Latino at 96.2%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Mater Academy East Charter School is Hispanic or Latino at 96.2% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Mater Academy East Charter School?

-Mater Academy East Charter School has a Resource Investment Index of 25/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mater Academy East Charter School has a Resource Investment Index of 24/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page